calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Impact**: Medium
 **Likelihood**: High
 **Description**: Improper handling of decimal calculations can lead to precision loss, rounding errors, and economic exploits.

+**Context**: Rounding issues are particularly problematic in financial contracts where precision matters.
+DeFi protocols often face "penny rounding" exploits where small rounding errors can be magnified through large volumes or flash loans.
+The Compound protocol faced an incident where rounding errors in their interest rate calculations could be exploited for profit.
+Fixing these issues often requires careful consideration of calculation order and precision.

 **Vulnerable Code**:
 ```solidity